starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 - [PS4Macro](https://github.com/komefai/PS4Macro) - Big thanks to komefai for making and open-sourcing this tool.
 Komefai is MIA for 2 years and his repo is not supported anymore but you can still write pretty good bots with it, definitely check it out if you are into that kind of stuff
 - [EasyHook](https://easyhook.github.io) - The best tool for Windows API hooking.
 Works flawlessly - from the assembly injection, to the hook trampoline code. ~~I haven't had a single problem with it~~ I had one but that doesn't make EasyHook any less cool
 - [Jays2Kings/DS4Windows](https://github.com/Jays2Kings/DS4Windows) - don't need to explain that one
+- [Ryochan7/DS4Windows](https://github.com/Ryochan7/DS4Windows) - don't need to explain that one
 - [soulehshaikh9](https://github.com/soulehshaikh99/self-signed-certificate-generator) for pfx certificate generator